tericsoft-product/superengineer-agentic-workflow/README.md

   code-mod-agent
 ```

-Once started, you'll see a `clin>` prompt.
+Once started, you'll see a `superengineer>` prompt.
 Simply type your commands:

 ```
-clin> change the color to blue clin> find all CSS files and update background-color clin> clin replace 'old_api' with 'new_api'
+superengineer> change the color to blue superengineer> find all CSS files and update background-color superengineer> superengineer replace 'old_api' with 'new_api'
 ```

-You can prefix commands with `clin` or not - both work!
+You can prefix commands with `superengineer` or not - both work!
 Type `help` for more info, or `exit` to quit.

 #### Option 3: Using the Helper Script (Recommended)